erditaskin/tracky/README.md

 ## Firebase Conf

 To configure firebase;

-1. Pushed .env file to make it work easier with my current firebase configs
+1. Pushed .env file to make it work easily with my current firebase configs

+## Proceed to app

+1. Register new account (/register) (You can use dummy email addresses to create new account) or login (/login) if you already created one
+2. Click "My Tracky Dashboard" from top navbar.
+3. Here you can list/add/edit/delete your measurement history within the timeline items.

 ## Running